-Every year our staff help British Nationals who need to apply for an Emergency Travel Document (ETD) because they can’t find their passport or it has expired.
+Every year our staff help thousands of British nationals who need to apply for an Emergency Travel Document (ETD) because they can’t find their passport or it has expired.
 Following these simple suggestions and tips can help you avoid the need to apply for an ETD.

-British Nationals can find themselves in need of an ETD because they haven’t kept their passports safe.
-In Georgetown, we frequently encounter customers who have accidently left their passport in the back of a taxi or have misplaced it after clearing immigration at the airport.
+British nationals can find themselves in need of an ETD because they haven’t kept their passports safe.
+In cities across the United States and Canada, we frequently encounter customers who have accidently left their passport in the back of a taxi or have misplaced it after clearing immigration at the airport.
 Being careful with your passport can make all the difference in avoiding the need for an ETD.

-Reading travel advice on Gov.UK will provide you with essential information about crime rates, remind you of thefts by gangs targeting tourists’ vehicles and remind you to be vigilant with bags when travelling.
-Savvy travelers know that the key to a successful trip is to avoid having a passport stolen.
+Reading travel advice from the Foreign Office will provide you with essential information about crime rates, remind you of thefts by gangs targeting tourists’ vehicles and remind you to be vigilant with bags when travelling.
+Savvy travellers know that the key to a successful trip is to avoid having a passport stolen.

 Obtaining an ETD can be costly.
 Not only will you have to pay the £95 GBP fee, you will also have to visit your nearest consulate which could be a flight or long drive away.
 Following these simple tips can help ensure you avoid the need for an ETD:

-Visit Gov.UKfor specific travel advice that will help you stay informed.
+Review our United States travel advice and our travel advice for Canada for specific information that will help you stay informed.

 Also, follow @FCOTravel on Twitter where staff will be able to answer your questions and give advice.